 The Commission on Aging would appreciate your feedback on this resource document.
-To take the survey online, scan the QR code or visit www.surveymonkey.com/r/COA\resource-survey.
+To take the survey online, scan the QR code or visit www.surveymonkey.com/r/COA resource-survey.
 You can also call the Office on Aging to request a paper copy of the survey.

 Community Resources for Elders is distributed by Orange County Elder Ambassador volunteers.
 The Elder Ambassador initiative is a FREE community outreach program designed to increase awareness of elder services and opportunities in Central Florida.
 Volunteer Elder Ambassadors provide community education by offering free presentations to neighborhood groups, faith communities and other community organizations.
-This can include virtual presentations.
-Volunteers can also participate as a vendor at local health fairs.